cowboy/synology-update-plex/README.md

 - This was tested on a Synology DS918+ NAS.
 It should work with other Synology NAS models.
 If it doesn't, please file an issue or PR.
 - This assumes Plex was installed manually from https://www.plex.tv/media-server-downloads/.
 - You'll probably need to [add Plex as a trusted publisher for package installations](https://support.plex.tv/hc/en-us/articles/205165858).
-- If you have Plex Pass and want to enable early access / beta releases, set `release_channel=plexpass` in the script.

 ## References